imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 # **get_contact_by_phone**
 > Contact get_contact_by_phone(phone)

-Get a single contact by phone number.
+Get the details of a specific contact by phone number